zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * **authentication.applid**

-        (Optional) This parameter specifies a service APPLID.
+        This parameter specifies a service APPLID.
         This parameter is valid only for `httpBasicPassTicket` authentication scheme.

 * **apiInfo**